cyberark/conjur-api-java/README.md

 The Conjur API client uses the JAX-RS standard to make requests to the Conjur web services.
 In the future we plan to remove this dependency, but for the time being you may need to change the JAX-RS implementation to conform to your environment and application dependencies.
+Conjur API uses Jersey as the default JAX-RS implementation, as specified in the [`pom.xml`](/pom.xml) If you need to use a different JAX-RS implementation, you can exclude the Jersey dependencies and add your preferred implementation in your application's pom.xml.

-Conjur API uses Apache CXF by default but for example, in a JBoss server environment, you should use the RESTlet implementation.
+For example, in a JBoss server environment, you should use the RESTlet implementation.
 You can replace that dependency in `pom.xml` to use an alternative implementation.